NXX99/UTubeTrollKiller/readme.md

 On Debian/Debian based distros (Ubuntu and its flavors, Pop!_os, KDE neon, Q4OS, Linux mint, so on and so forth,) run `apt-get install nodejs`.
 If you're not root, put sudo before the command.

-On RHEL-Based distros (Red Hat, Fedora, CentOS, OpenSUSE, etc.,) run `rpm install nodejs` (`sudo zypper install nodejs` for OpenSUSE,) of course, as sudo if you're not root.
+On RHEL-Based distros (Red Hat, Fedora, CentOS, OpenSUSE, etc.,) run `sudo dnf install nodejs` (`sudo zypper install nodejs` for OpenSUSE)

+On Arch and Arch-based distros (Manjaro, EndeavorOS, Crystal Linux, Artix, etc.) Run `sudo pacman -S nodejs`

-For any other distro (arch, gentoo, or Linux From Scratch,) or other UNIX-Based OSes (Such as BSD distrobutions like FreeBSD and OpenBSD, Solaris,) look up a tutorial on how to install NodeJS.
+For any other distro (gentoo or Linux From Scratch, for example) or other UNIX-Based OSes (Such as BSD distrobutions like FreeBSD and OpenBSD, Solaris which is based on System V, etc.,) look up a tutorial on how to install NodeJS.

 > ### After installation is finished (no matter what OS you use,) run `node .help`, and install the following dependencies with `npm install x`, where `x` is the dependency: